 Shade Flowers for Pest Control

-Finally, there are flowering plants for shade that are included in a forest garden because they are particularly good at spreading and creating ground cover.
-In a forest garden, bare soil should be avoided as much as possible.
-Mulching and ground cover plants will help to protect the soil, conserve soil moisture, and retain nutrients in the topsoil for the benefit of other plants.
+Finally, there are flowering plants for shade that are included in shade gardens because they are particularly good at spreading out.
+In shade gardens, bare soil should be avoided as much as possible.
+Mulching plants will help to protect the soil, conserve soil moisture, and retain nutrients in the topsoil for the benefit of other plants.

-A few good options when it comes to shade flowers for ground cover in a forest garden include:
+A few good options for the shade garden include:

 - Bergenia ‘Overture’